 Ein Gedi – Masada – Dead Sea

 Today we drive down to the deepest place on Earth – The Dead Sea!!
 We hike through the Ein Gedi Nature Reserve, rich in water and wildlife.
 We will then climb (by cable-car…) the cliff-fortress Massada.
-Here, on a high cliff in the middle of the desert King Herod the Great built a magnificent palace.
+Here, on a high cliff in the middle of the desert, King Herod the Great built a magnificent palace.
 This fortified palace was later used by the Jewish rebels as a stronghold against the Romans.
 Their heroic struggle against the mighty Roman Empire became a significant symbol for the modern state of Israel and was recognized by UNESCO as “World Heritage Site”.
 We end the day at (on…) the Dead Sea, taking advantage of its known healing qualities… Over-night in Jerusalem.

 Dig-for-a-day in Beth Guvrin – Mitzpe Revivim – Camel Riding & Desert Hospitality in Beerotayim

 We leave Jerusalem southwards bound, driving to Beth Guvrin, where we participate in real archaeological excavations of man-made caves, digging down into the past with our own hands!
-We continue driving southwards into the Negev Desert and stop in Mitzpe Revivim, once a research station where the israeli pioneers searched for ways to make the desert bloom – and succeeded!
+We continue driving southwards into the Negev Desert and stop in Mitzpe Revivim, once a research station where the Israeli pioneers searched for ways to make the desert bloom – and succeeded!
 In this place the struggle for the Negev in the early days of Israel comes alive through the vivid reconstruction, which includes two original airplanes from the War of Independence!
-After driving deeper into the desert, we meet a caravan of camels that will take us riding into the desert, while explaining and showing us the different aspects of life in the desert… The tour ends in the Beerotayim Caravanserai, where we will have a special desert dinner by the campfire… Over-night in the Negev.
+After driving deeper into the desert, we meet a caravan of camels that will take us riding into the desert, while explaining and showing us the different aspects of life in the desert… The tour ends in the Beerotayim Caravanserai, where we will have a special dessert dinner by the campfire… Over-night in the Negev.

 Sde Boker – Hike in Ein Avdat – Machtesh Ramon Crater – Eilat